On Bayesian Mechanics: A Physics of and by Beliefs

-Dually, one can view this from the perspective of ``organisation''\textemdash i.e., from the outside peering in, modelling what it looks like for a structure to remain cohesive, and not dissipate into its environment over some appreciable timescale.
-This latter perspective is like asking about the internal \textit{states} of some system, rather than the \textit{beliefs carried} by internal states (as one might under an FEP-theoretic lens).
-In the same, dual sense, asking about organisation is like an observer or a modeller situated in the external world, formulating beliefs about the internal states of a particular system.
+In the same, dual sense, asking about organisation is like being an observer or a modeller situated in the external world, formulating beliefs about the internal states of a particular system.
 These viewpoints are equivalent, in that they tell the same story about inference and the dynamics of self-organisation.
 This duality allows us to view the FEP and Bayesian mechanics through a number of complementary lenses.
 The advantage to changing our perspective is that we can compare the FEP to the view from maximum entropy, which is more familiar in standard mathematics and physics.
 In particular, it should provide us with a systematic method to relate the dynamics and mechanics of organised systems to the dynamics and mechanics of the beliefs encoded or embodied by these organised systems, recovering fundamental predecessor formulations to Bayesian mechanics and the FEP in the language of the physics of self-organisation.